Hisense C2 Ultra Projector Review

 14.3 lbs (6.5 kg)

 The Hisense C2 Ultra is quite portable for a medium-sized projector.
-This is mainly due to its rotating horizontal and vertical swivel stand, which easily lets you adjust the viewing angle no matter where you place it.
+This is mainly due to its rotating horizontal and vertical swivel stand, which allows you to easily adjust the viewing angle regardless of where you place it.
 It also has a full suite of image correction features, including auto keystone, auto obstacle avoidance, and autofocus.

 Unfortunately, it doesn't have a built-in battery, so you'll need a power source of some kind if you want to take it outside.
 The unit has a 2.1-channel 40W JBL sound system.
 If you want something similar but smaller, look at the XGIMI Horizon S Max or JMGO N1S Ultimate instead.